EchoTrio/EchoTrio/README.md

 1. Ensure you have [Unity 6.2](https://docs.google.com/document/d/18ge-kDuYu1pYe3VaC0oYd6mhCOw7E2qkABDeP8M4Ptw/edit?usp=sharing) or higher installed.
 2. Clone this repository to your local machine.
 3. Open the project with Unity, and open the `Playtest` scene.
+4. Ensure you have 3 Game windows opened in Unity and set them to Display 1, Display 2, Display 3 respectively.

 ### Authentication & API Keys
 In order to run the game, you will need your OpenAI and ElevenLabs API Keys.